-The first Audi Quattro rally car changed the face of competition.
-Until the ’80s, if you followed a normal rally car through a stage, you’d see just two tyre marks on the road.
+Audi’s Quattro rally car changed the face of competition too.
+Until the 1980s, if you followed a normal rally car through a stage, you’d see just two tyre marks on the road.
 The Quattro left four, as it hurled stones from each tyre: very peculiar.

-It wasn’t that four-wheel drive wasn’t allowed in rallies – it had been since a rule-change in 1979, just that nobody had thought of it before, and a Range Rover was never going to be competitive against the lightweight rear-drive Escorts, Chevettes, Asconas and, later, more specialised kit such as Lancia 037s.
+It wasn’t that four-wheel drive wasn’t allowed in rallies – it had been since a rule-change in 1979.
+It was just that nobody had thought that the extra weight and complexity of an all-wheel drive system could ever be an advantage.
+Until the UR quattro, the only viable car would have been the size of a Range Rover, and that was never going to be competitive against the lightweight rear-drive Escorts, Chevettes, Asconas and, later, more specialised kit such as Lancia 037s.

 But when Audi achieved the masterstroke of stuffing four wheel-drive Volkswagen Iltis off-roader running gear into an 80 saloon, just as an experiment to see how it could cope with icy Bavarian and Austrian winters, the knock-on effect was to change the rallying world forever.